 Substitutes may play any position other than skip.
-After playing any part of more than two consecutive matches, a substitute becomes a member of the team and may play in any position, including skip.
+After playing any part of more than two consecutive matches, a substitute becomes a member of the team and may play in any position, including skip, beginning in their third match.

 The original player may return to the team if they have not missed more than any part of two matches.